Renko Bar Charts

 In a standard price bar there are four values.
 The Open, High, Low, and Close/Last.
 The Open is the first price traded for a bar.
 The High is the highest price traded.
-The Low as the lowest price traded.
+The Low is the lowest price traded.
 The Close is the final price traded.
-If the bar is still forming the Closes the last price traded.
+If the bar is still forming, then the Close of the bar is last price traded.

 A Standard Renko chart is made up of bars, also known as bricks, which are always the same price range from the Open price to the Close price.
 The distance between the Open to the Close is specified in price ticks.

 For example, if the Tick Size for the symbol of the chart is .25, and the Renko Bar/Brick Size is specified as 4, the Renko Bar will have a price range of 1.0 from its Open to Close prices.
 This is known as the Bar/Brick Size of the Renko Bar.
 It always is the Open to Close price range and does not include the High to Low price range.